 - Manage group membership in Box.

 Essentially there is no provisioning configuration.
-Group information is sent in the SAML assertion when the user signs into a target app.
+Group information is sent in the SAML assertion when the user signs in to a target app.
 This is less flexible than group push, in which you must use regular expressions to filter the groups you want.
 The advantage of this method is that it is available as part of the SAML template.
 If your target application accepts group information by SAML, you can configure a template without requiring an engineering effort to implement group push.
-For more information, see Managing Groups for Box.
+For more information, see Manage groups with Box.

-Applications that support provisioning can use group membership to determine which user accounts are created, updated, and deleted or deactivated.
+Applications that support provisioning can use group membership to determine which user accounts are created, updated, deleted, or deactivated.
 After you have configured provisioning, assign a group to your application.
-Members of the group are automatically created in the target app.
+Members of the group are automatically created in the target application.